Learning Manifolds from Non-stationary Streaming Data: Introduction

 \section{Introduction}

 High-dimensional data is inherently difficult to explore and analyze, owing to the ``curse of dimensionality'' that render many statistical and machine learning techniques inadequate.
-In this context, {\em non-linear spectral dimensionality reduction} (NLSDR) has proved to be an indispensable tool.
-Manifold learning based NLSDR methods, such as Isomap~\citep{tenenbaum2000}, Local Linear Embedding (LLE)~\citep{roweis2000}, etc., assume that the distribution of the data in the high-dimensional observed space is not uniform and in reality, the data lies near a non-linear low-dimensional manifold embedded in the high-dimensional space.
+In this context, {\em non-linear dimensionality reduction} (NLDR) has proved to be an indispensable tool.
+Manifold learning based NLDR methods, such as Isomap~\citep{tenenbaum2000}, Local Linear Embedding (LLE)~\citep{roweis2000}, etc., assume that the distribution of the data in the high-dimensional observed space is not uniform.
+Instead, the data is assumed to lie near a non-linear low-dimensional manifold embedded in the high-dimensional space.
+By exploiting the geometric properties of the manifold, e.g., smoothness, such methods infer the low-dimensional representation of the data from the high-dimensional observations.

-If directly applied on streaming data, NLSDR methods have to recompute the entire manifold, each time a new point is extracted from a stream.
-While this guarantees the best possible quality of the learned manifold, given the data, the process quickly becomes computationally prohibitive.
+A key shortcoming of NLDR methods is their $O(n^3)$ complexity, where $n$ is the size of the data.
+If directly applied on streaming data, where data arrives one point at a time, NLDR methods have to recompute the entire manifold at every time step, making such a naive adaptation prohibitively expensive.
 To alleviate the computational problem, landmark-based methods~\citep{silva2003} or general out-of-sample extension methods~\citep{wu2004} have been proposed.
-These techniques are still computationally expensive for practical applications.
-Recent streaming adaptations of NLSDR methods have relied on exact learning from a smaller batch of observations followed by approximate mapping of subsequent stream of observations~\citep{schoeneman2017}.
-Extensions to cases when the observations are sampled from multiple and possibly intersecting manifolds have been proposed as well~\citep{mahapatra2017}.
+However, these techniques are still computationally expensive for practical applications.
+Recently, a streaming adaptation of the Isomap algorithm~\citep{tenenbaum2000}, which is a widely used NLDR method, was proposed~\citep{schoeneman2017}.
+This method, called S-Isomap, relies on exact learning from a small initial batch of observations, followed by approximate mapping of subsequent stream of observations.
+An extension to the case when the observations are sampled from multiple, and possibly intersecting, manifolds, called S-Isomap++, was subsequently proposed~\citep{mahapatra2017}.

-However, existing streaming manifold learning methods~\citep{schoeneman2017,mahapatra2017} assume that the underlying generative distribution is stationary over the stream, and are unable to detect when the distribution ``drifts'' or abruptly ``shifts'' away from the base, resulting in incorrect low-dimensional mappings (See Figure~\ref{fig:expts}).
-We develop a methodology to identify such changes (drifts and shifts) in the stream properties and inform the streaming algorithm to update the base model.
+Empirical results on benchmark data sets show that these methods can reliably learn the manifold with a small initial batch of observations.
+However two issues still remain. {\em First}, no theoretical bounds on the quality of the manifold, as a function of the initial batch size, exist. {\em Second}, these methods assume that the underlying generative distribution is {\em stationary} over the stream, and are unable to detect when the distribution ``drifts'' or abruptly ``shifts'' away from the base, resulting in incorrect low-dimensional mappings (See Figure~\ref{fig:expts}).